 An easier way to fix problems with Terminal

 It may be that you are seeing a 'permission denied' error because of a problem with Terminal itself.
 One way to fix that is to reset the app.
-And the easiest way to do that is to use a helpful app called CleanMyMac X. CleanMyMac X has several modules that can free up space, optimize your Mac, keep it safe from malware, and, importantly, in this case, fix problems.
+And the easiest way to do that is to use a helpful app called CleanMyMac.
+CleanMyMac has several tools that can free up space, optimize your Mac, keep it safe from malware, and, importantly in this case, fix problems.
 The app is notarized by Apple — you can download it for free here.

-1. Open CleanMyMac X and choose Uninstaller in the left sidebar.
+1. Open CleanMyMac and choose Applications in the left sidebar.

-3. Click the arrow next to the file size.
+4. Click an arrow (>) next to the file size and select everything except Binaries.

 Tip

-To let CleanMyMac X reset default Mac apps, go to CleanMyMac X Settings.
+To let CleanMyMac reset default Mac apps, go to CleanMyMac Settings.
 Here, click Ignore List > Uninstaller.
 Deselect the box next to 'Ignore system applications.'

 Check the file permissions